 How to change the laser pointer color

-- Navigate to the Slide Show tab
+- Click the Slide Show tab

 - Select the Set Up Slide Show command

-- Open the Laser Pointer Color drop down
+- Open the Laser Pointer Color options

 - Click OK

-Why bother changing the laser pointer color?
+Why bother changing the pointer color?

 Notice in the picture below, how much clearer the green laser pointer is against the red slide background, than the red one is.
+If your audience cannot see the color against your slide background, then using the laser pointer is meaningless.

 The same would be true if you were using a blue or green presentation background.